FreeZeroDays/SLAP/README.md

 # Continuous Network Monitoring with SLAP

 SLAP (SLack + nmAP) is an easy way to automate the discovery of your organizations internal or external environment and receive daily notifications about it in Slack.
 This works well for security teams who want to know *when* a port was exposed to the Internet, rather than find out six months later in a penetration test.

-This script has also been used by MSPs to alert customers of misconfigurations.
+This script has been used by MSPs to alert customers of misconfigurations.
+Additionally, I have used this during penetration tests to receive alerts about a customers environment.

-SLAP was inspired by [slackmap](https://jerrygamblin.com/2016/11/05/continuous-network-monitoring-with-slack-alerting/) created by Jerry Gamblin:
+SLAP was inspired by [slackmap](https://jerrygamblin.com/2016/11/05/continuous-network-monitoring-with-slack-alerting/) created by Jerry Gamblin.

 ## Installation